The Hidden Cost of downtime: How Unplanned Outages Destroy Revenue

 4. Increased Wear and Tear from Restarting Equipment

 Restarting boilers, cooling towers, heat exchangers, or closed-loop systems after a forced shutdown is not a gentle process.
 Cold starts cause thermal stress, pressure changes accelerate corrosion, and unstable water chemistry during the reset can damage components.
-This pushes future failures forward — raising the long-term cost of downtime.
+As a result, future failures occur sooner and the long-term cost of downtime increases.

 5. Reputational Damage and Loss of Confidence